Paranoid Android – One of the most used, unique, and admired custom ROM refuses to die!

 » Pie Controls & Immersive Mode

 The ROM has been long famous for the features like Pie control and Immersive screen mode.
-The idea behind this feature is to reduce the need of status bar and navigation bar/buttons and bring it all at one place.
-This not only makes navigating more efficient but would also provide a bit of extra space on the screen for better and more clearer visual experience.
+The idea behind this feature is to reduce the need for status bar and navigation bar/buttons and bring it all at one place.
+This not only makes navigating more efficient but would also provide a bit of extra space on the screen for a better and clearer visual experience.

 - Navigation button control

 For adjustments, go to Settings > Buttons > Pie settings.
 Yes, it isn’t that functional as it once used to be.
 But rest assured, the team is working hard on making it better with every upcoming build.

 The ROM is bundled with some apps for accomplishing basic tasks.

 Let’s start with the basic building block of a home screen – wallpaper.
 The team has finally brought back Hampus Olsson (A renowned wallpaper/graphic artist), who now brings us a set of 6 pleasing and very artistic abstract wallpapers in the form of an app.
 The app is called “Paranoid Papers” and is the default wallpaper app for the ROM.
 If you’re looking forward to downloading the wallpapers separately, visit Hampus Olsson’s blog.

 The stock launcher offers an identical design to that of the Pixel Launcher.
 I have always found myself tilted towards stock AOSP launchers like the Google Now Launcher for their simplicity and clean design.
 You can swipe from the left edge of the screen to launch Google Search feed.
 You might miss is the pill-styled Google Search widget on the top.